History of the euro: Relaunch

-The Hannover European Council asked Commission President Jacques Delors to chair an ad hoc committee of central bank governors to propose a new timetable with clear, practical and realistic steps for creating an economic and monetary union.
+The Hannover European Council asked Commission President Jacques Delors to chair an ad hoc committee of central bank governors, known as the Delors Committee, to propose a new timetable with clear, practical and realistic steps for creating an economic and monetary union.
 This way of working was derived from the Spaak method.

 France and the UK were opposed to German reunification, and attempted to influence the Soviet Union to stop it.
 However, in late 1989 France extracted German commitment to the Monetary Union in return for support for German reunification.

 The Delors report of 1989 set out a plan to introduce the EMU in three stages and it included the creation of institutions such as the European System of Central Banks (ESCB), which would become responsible for formulating and implementing monetary policy.
 It laid out monetary union being accomplished in three steps.
 Beginning the first of these steps, on 1 July 1990, exchange controls were abolished, thus capital movements were completely liberalised in the European Economic Community.
 Leaders reached agreement on currency union with the Maastricht Treaty, signed on 7 February 1992.
 It agreed to create a single currency, although without the participation of the United Kingdom, by January 1999.

 Gaining approval for the treaty was a challenge.
-Germany was cautious about giving up its stable currency, i.e., the German Mark, France approved the treaty by a narrow margin and Denmark refused to ratify until they got such an opt-out from monetary union as the United Kingdom, an opt-out that they maintain as of 2019.
+Germany was cautious about giving up its stable currency, i.e., the German Mark, France approved the treaty by a narrow margin and Denmark refused to ratify until they got such an opt-out from monetary union as the United Kingdom, an opt-out that they maintain as of 2024.
 On 16 September 1992, known in the UK as Black Wednesday, the British pound sterling was forced to withdraw from the fixed exchange rate system due to a rapid fall in the value of the pound.